Life can be stressful and sometimes anxiety can get out of hand…

 “a weekend away with your youth group is like having a whole years worth of youth ministry opportunities in one place”

 267 is unashamedly eager, fervent and even pumped-up about the possibilities a residential weekend away gives, to both young people, kids and their leaders.
 We realise that not all churches have the resources to provide this on their own, so we provide a feast of different options for churches to bring their groups to.

 Providing authentic and safe worship spaces for young people can be a challenge for groups with limited numbers.
-FUEL aims to provide a high-energy, contemporary, creative experience for youth groups to link into, the opportunity to connect with the wider church community and a safe space to encounter God in a fresh way.
+FUEL aims to provide a high-energy, contemporary, creative experience for youth groups to link into, school Years 7 onwards, the opportunity to connect with the wider church community and a safe space to encounter God in a fresh way.